svanill/svanill-vault/svanill-vault-server/README.md

 # svanill-vault-server

-An HTTP server to store/retrieve files produced by svanill ([cli](https://github.com/svanill/svanill-cli) or [web](https://github.com/svanill/svanill)).
+An HTTP server meant to be used to store/retrieve files produced by svanill ([cli](https://github.com/svanill/svanill-cli) or [web](https://github.com/svanill/svanill)).

-An authenticated user can push, list or remove files to a dedicated S3 bucket.
+Authenticated users can manage their own files, stored in a S3 bucket.

+## Authentication

+When creating an account, users must provide a pair `answer` / `challenge`.
+They later authenticate by requesting their challenge and then providing the answer to that challenge.

+`answer` should be a random string of non-trivial length, e.g. the output of `hexdump -n 16 -e '4/4 "%08X" 1 "\n"' /dev/random`

+`challenge` is the answer encrypted with a symmetric algorithm (supposedly using Svanill ([web](https://github.com/svanill/svanill) or [cli](https://github.com/svanill/svanill-cli)).

+It works this way so that a Svanill user can use a single password to both encrypt/decrypt files and login securely (Svanill encrypt using AES-GCM which doesn't suffer from known-plaintext attack).

 ## Third party services